Great British Menu star Tommy Banks has helped turn this pub into a restaurant that’s worth the journey

 The food at The Black Swan is very much of its location.
 Chef-patron Tommy Banks’ menu is inspired by the ingredients that are grown in its fields, in the two acres of growing beds in the adjoining garden, or foraged in and around Oldstead.
 The restaurant opts for a tasting menu-only approach, which it says allows it to bring together everything grown and developed into a purposefully designed experience.

-Located in the tiny village of Oldstead almost an hour’s drive from York city centre, The Black Swan is not a place you pass on the way to somewhere else, you need to want to get there.
+Located in the tiny village of Oldstead about an hour’s drive from York city centre, The Black Swan is not a place you pass on the way to somewhere else, you need to want to get there.
 But it’s well worth the pilgrimage.